The broken sample problem revisited: Proof of a conjecture by Bai-Hsing and high-dimensional extensions: Proof of lower bounds

-where the second equality holds by symmetry and setting $\pi'(i) =i,\forall i\in [m]$.
+where the second equality holds by symmetry and setting $\pi '(i) =i,\forall i\in [m]$.

-For a fixed $\pi$, a key observation is
+For a fixed $\pi $, a key observation is

-where $I $ is defined as the largest subset of $[m]$ such that $\pi(I)=I$.
-To see why this equality holds, note that if $X_{j}$ appears only once, say $L(X_j, Y_i)$, in the product of $\prod_{i=1}^m L(X_{\pi(i)},Y_i)L(X_{i},Y_i)$, then $L(X_j,Y_i)$ can be eliminated by taking the expectation over $X_j$ and using the fact that $\Expect_{X_{j}} [L(X_j,Y_i)] = 1$.
-Therefore, we can eliminate all those $X_j$'s that appear only once.
-Similarly, if there exists $Y_i$ appearing only once, say $L(X_j,Y_i)$, in the remaining product, then $L(X_j,Y_i)$ can be also eliminated by taking the expectation over $Y_i$ and using the fact that $\Expect_{Y_{i}} [L(X_j,Y_i)] = 1$.
+where $I $ is defined as the largest subset of $[m]$ such that $\pi (I)=I$.
+To see why this equality holds, note that if $X_{j}$ appears only once, say $L(X_{j}, Y_{i})$, in the product of $\prod _{i=1}^{m} L(X_{\pi (i)},Y_{i})L(X_{i},Y_{i})$, then $L(X_{j},Y_{i})$ can be eliminated by taking the expectation over $X_{j}$ and using the fact that $\mathbb{E}_{X} L(X,y) = \int \frac{{\mathrm{d}}P_{X,Y}}{{\mathrm{d}}P_{X} {\mathrm{d}}P_{Y}(y)} (x,y) {\mathrm{d}}P_{X}(x) = \int{\mathrm{d}}P_{X \mid Y=y}(x) = 1$).
+Therefore, we can eliminate all those $X_{j}$'s that appear only once.
+Similarly, if there exists $Y_{i}$ appearing only once, say $L(X_{j},Y_{i})$, in the remaining product, then $L(X_{j},Y_{i})$ can be also eliminated by taking the expectation over $Y_{i}$ and using the fact that $\mathbb{E}_{Y_{i}} [L(X_{j},Y_{i})] = 1$.

-This elimination procedure continues until no $X_j$ or $Y_i$ can be dropped.
-The remaining indices are then given by $I \subset [m]$, \ie, all $X_{i}$ and $Y_i$ appear exactly twice for $i\in I$.
-Alternatively, one can view this iterative elimination procedure as finding the $2$-core of a bipartite graph $G_\pi$ with left node set $[m]$ and right node set $[n]$ and edge set $\{(i,\pi(i))\}_{i=1}^m \cup \{(i,i)\}_{i=1}^m$.
-After successively removing all nodes with degree at most $1$ together with its incident edge, the remaining subgraph is the $2$-core of $G_\pi$ and the set of remaining left and right nodes are both $I$.
-See \prettyref{fig:2core} for an illustration.
+This iterative elimination procedure continues until no $X_{j}$ or $Y_{i}$ can be dropped.
+The remaining indices are then given by $I \subset [m]$, i.e., all $X_{i}$ and $Y_{i}$ appear exactly twice for $i\in J$.
+Alternatively, one can view this iterative elimination procedure as finding the $2$-core of a bipartite graph $G_{\pi}$ with left node set $[m]$ and right node set $[n]$ and edge set $\{(i,\pi (i))\}_{i=1}^{m} \cup \{(i,i)\}_{i=1}^{m}$.
+After successively removing all nodes with degree at most $1$ together with its incident edge, the remaining subgraph is the $2$-core of $G_{\pi}$ and the set of remaining left and right nodes are both $I$.
+See Fig.~\ref{fig:2core} for an illustration.
+The degree-$2$ constraint implies $\pi (I)=I$ and $I$ is the unique largest subset with this property by the definition of $2$-core as the unique maximal induced subgraph in which every vertex has degree at least $2$.